google.com, pub-5407035587591446, DIRECT, f08c47fec0942fa0

 How would you like to find that out after purchasing it?!?

-Because of the diesel engine, they will all have HD Truck Type Air Brakes!
+A diesel engine, will also always have HD Truck Type Air Brakes!
 From that basic foundation, the RV Manufacturer will add all types of options –depending on the market, selling price and of course, the end purchaser.

 Again, this is all dependent upon the actual RV Diesel Motorhomes manufacturer.
 They will all use different metals and methods to produce a “Cage” to build the walls and ceilings – and protect the occupants.